PriscilaIruela/odsa-azure/cleanup/cleanup.md

-# Clean Up
+# Clean Up (Optional)

 ## Introduction

-In this lab we provision an **Autonomous Database** using the **Microsoft Azure Portal** that we will use to run the rest of the workshop.
+In this lab we will cleanup the infrastructure that we have created on Oracle account.

-**Autonomous Database on shared Exadata infrastructure**: Autonomous Database provides an easy-to-use, fully autonomous database that scales elastically, delivers fast query performance, and requires no database administration.

-We can provision other 2 flavours of database in Azure:
-- O**racle Exadata Database**: You can provision flexible Exadata systems that allow you to add database compute servers and storage servers to your system at any time after provisioning.

-- **Base Database**: Using ODSA, you can deploy Oracle Enterprise Edition or Oracle Standard Edition 2 databases on virtual machine DB systems.
-You can deploy single-node systems or 2-node RAC systems.
+The main element that we will cleanup is the **Oracle Autonomous Database** where you can store the data that your Microsoft application uses.

-**Estimated Lab Time: 15 minutes.**
+**Estimated Lab Time: 5 minutes.**

 ### Objectives

 In this lab, you will:

-* Provision Oracle Autonomous Database
+* Terminate Oracle Autonomous Database (ADB)

 ### Prerequisites

 * Have previous labs completed.

-## Task 1: Clean Up
+## Task 1: Terminate Oracle Autonomous Database (ADB)

 1. Login to Oracle cloud console: [cloud.oracle.com](https://cloud.oracle.com/)